RyanMcNeill1977/r_survey/lesson1.md

 # Analyzing weighted survey data with R

+Of course, the first thing we need to do is load our data into R. Whenever I download data from iPUMS, I like to grab it as one of the main statistical package formats: SAS, SPSS or Stata.
+But R doesn't natively read those formats, so first we need to install a package that tells R how to read the data.

 ### Reading in foreign file formats

 We downloaded the iPUMS data in Stata format.
 Stata, like SAS or SPSS, are costly statistical packages.
 R can't natively import these file formats, so we need to use a package to read them.
 I use [Haven](https://cran.r-project.org/web/packages/haven/haven.pdf).